Mary Thurman: Death

-In 1924 while working on the movie Down Upon The Suwanee River in Florida she came down with a serious case of pneumonia.
+In 1924 while working on the film Down Upon the Suwanee River in Florida, she came down with a serious case of pneumonia.
 She suffered from the illness and was hospitalized for nearly a year.
 Thurman died of pneumonia in New York City on December 22, 1925, in Flower Hospital.
 Her best friend, actress Juanita Hansen, was at her side when she died.
 She was buried in Richfield City Cemetery in her hometown of Richfield, Utah.